zx_err_peer_closed indicates a failed attempt to read or write

 The requested protocol is not defined in the component manifest

-Similar to incompatible FIDIL protocols, if the requested protocol is
+Similar to incompatible FIDL protocols, if the requested protocol is

-.cmx file includes the protocol that you are requesting.
-You
+Make sure your manifest file includes the protocol that you

 fidlcat to help you diagnose the missing protocol.